tosc-rs/mnemos/README.md

 * [`assets/`] - images and files used for READMEs and other documentation
 * [`book/`] - This is the source of "the mnemOS book"
-* [`source/`] - This folder contains the source code of the kernel, userspace, simulator, and related libraries
+* [`source/`] - This folder contains the source code of the cross-platform kernel, userspace, simulator, and related libraries
+* [`platforms/`] - This kernel contains code specific to each targeted hardware platform
 * [`tools/`] - This folder contains desktop tools used for working with MnemOS

 [`assets/`]: ./assets/
 [`book/`]: ./book/
 [`source/`]: ./source/
+[`platforms/`]: .platforms/
 [`tools/`]: ./tools/

 ## Get Involved